 The best way to correct this mistake is planning.
 You should know when you are going to exit before you enter into the trade.
 And you should have multiple reasons to exit.

-Develop a variety of exit rules that allow you to achieve your objective from the trade – even if it does not go exactly as you might have hoped.
-You can have a combination of:
+Traders need to develop their own trading exit strategies that allow them to achieve an objective from the trade – even if it does not go exactly as they might have hoped.
+This can include a combination of: